mikecroucher/jupyterhub_on_azure/README.md

 ## Setting Up a new server

-* I'M CURRENTLY DEVELOPING THIS.
-* IT'S NOT YET READY FOR GENERAL USE.
-* MANY THINGS MISSING.
-* DOCUMENTATION IS NOT UP TO DATE.
-* IT'S VERY SPECIFIC FOR THE COURSE WHO ORIGINALLY NEEDED IT.
+* Clone this repository
+* Modify `create_key.sh` and run it once.
+This is for the SSL support
+* Moidfy `install.sh` for the commands that will be run on the VM

-* Clone this repository, modify and run `create_vm.sh` from your local machine.
+* Modify and run `create_vm.sh` from your local machine.
 This creates the Azure VM
-* Log into the created Azure VM, clone this repo and run `install.sh`

 ## Useful sysadmin notes when using the resulting server